Marketing

 1. LoudFace

-What we do: integrated SEO + AEO + Webflow programs for B2B SaaS.
-Strategy, content, technical SEO, AI citation tracking via share-of-answer measurement, conversion-first builds, and the Webflow front-end in the same team.
-Our pitch in one line: we build conversion-first websites that grow through SEO and AEO, and we open-source the playbooks so wins repeat.
+What we do: SEO and AEO programs for B2B SaaS, with content production, CRO, conversion-first Webflow build, and UX/UI inside the same team.
+Strategy, technical SEO, AI citation tracking via share-of-answer measurement, and the Webflow front-end all ship under one weekly cadence.
+We ship from week one.
+No measurement-before-shipping ramp.
+Our pitch in one line: we build B2B SaaS organic growth programs that compound across Google Search and AI engines, and we open-source the playbooks so wins repeat.

 Methodology distinction: the work compounds because every piece feeds the next.
-The Notion strategy brain holds the patterns registry, the cusp-page register, and the content calendar; the AEO playbook gets applied to every shipped piece; the Webflow front-end + Sanity backend let us ship content directly without engineering bottlenecks.
-The skill registry inside Claude Code automates the draft → critique → verify → ship loop so output quality stays consistent across the team.
+The Notion strategy brain holds the patterns registry, the cusp-page register, and the content calendar.
+The AEO playbook gets applied to every shipped piece.
+The Webflow front-end and Sanity backend let us ship content directly without engineering bottlenecks.
+The skill registry inside our content loop automates the draft, critique, verify, and ship pipeline so output quality stays consistent across the team.

 Client roster (public): Toku, TradeMomentum, CodeOp, Zeiierman.
 Coverage spans fintech (stablecoin payroll), algorithmic trading, education, and financial-data tooling.